 When you question a church, it is also important to examine yourself to determine if you are being overly sensitive or perhaps, the Lord has touched on some areas of your life that need to change.

 Are you resistant to His correction?
 Resist the belief that no church is right or that everyone is a hypocrite.
 The enemy will use these discouragements in the church to turn away from the Lord.

 What to Look for in a Ministry

-The Church is a place to learn the Word of God, receive healing, deliverance, and to develop men and woman for the work of the ministry.
-God has put in the body, the tools to teach and prepare each believer for the work that God has given them to do.
-The people of God do not belong to the pastors, they belong to God.
+The Church is a place to learn God’s Word, receive healing, deliverance, and develop men and women for the ministry’s work.
+God has put in the body the tools to teach and prepare each believer for the work that God has given them to do.
+The people of God do not belong to the pastors.
+They belong to God.

 - Is the teaching sound and biblical?

 - Is there healing and deliverance taking place?

 - Are people being trained to fulfill their God-given ministries?